YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

       mojito-client: Mojito Client state: active.

 #.
 Congratulations, you have basically finished the dashboard application.
 The last few
-   modules will focus mostly on enhancing your application through configuration, adding specialized templates for different devices, and adding localization.
+   modules will add Mojito information, but focus mostly on enhancing your application through configuration, adding specialized templates for different devices, and adding localization.

 .. _07_binders-ts: